Dimethyl fumarate

 What is dimethyl fumarate?

-Dimethyl fumarate treats relapsing forms of multiple sclerosis in adults to help decrease the number of flare-ups (relapses), delay the progression of physical disability, and slow brain lesion development.
-Dimethyl fumarate (Brand: Tecfidera) is FDA-approved to treat relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.
+Dimethyl fumarate is used for multiple sclerosis to help decrease the number of flare-ups (relapses), delay the progression of physical disability, and slow brain lesion development.
+Dimethyl fumarate (Brand: Tecfidera) is FDA-approved in adults to treat relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.

 Dimethyl fumarate is a delayed-release capsule that is taken twice daily.
 Dimethyl fumarate is available under the brand name Tecfidera by Biogen Inc., and now also available as a generic.